 - Don’t smoke: Smoking causes rapid skin ageing and loss of skin elasticity, and it’s an important contributor to breast ptosis.

 - Chest muscle exercise: This does not make saggy breasts perky again, however, it can give your chest a better form and can help provide more support for your breasts.

 Is breast ptosis covered by medicare or health insurance?

 All women who come to us seeking treatment for saggy breasts ask about the cost of surgery and if it’s covered by Medicare or insurance.
 Breast lifting (mastopexy) might be partially covered by medicare if you have moderate to severe breast ptosis after pregnancy.
 In order to be eligible, the surgery must be performed no sooner than 1 year or later than 7 years after your last pregnancy.
 Combining breast lifting with augmentation using implants or fat transfer might, however, not be covered, and would incur more costs.
-Breast lifting and implants are generally found to be affordable by most of our patients, and they’re well worth it.
+Breast lifting and implants are generally found to be affordable by most of our patients.
 There are several financing options available to make the choice easier for you.

 Frequently Asked Questions – About Breast Ptosis & Breast Surgery